 1120 SW Fifth Avenue, Portland, OR 97204

-In 2010, in collaboration with Native communities and local tribes, Portland Parks & Recreation (PP&R) co-created the Native American Community Advisory Council (NACAC), with the understanding that the Willamette Valley and Columbia River peoples are the original stewards of this region’s land.
-PP&R is a large land manager in Portland and is concerned with the welfare of public properties and the community interactions with parks.
-This is a common role that creates a unique relationship between the Native community and PP&R. In recognition of this parallel mission, and the essential value of working with the Native community, a unique council of concerned Native community members, who would inform PP&R about Native cultures and lifeways, was created.
-Their role is to advise and collaborate about park development, management, and projects.
+In 2010, in collaboration with Native communities and local tribes, Portland Parks & Recreation (PP&R) co-created the Native American Community Advisory Council (NACAC), with the understanding that the Willamette Valley and Columbia River indigenous people hold a unique status as the original stewards of this region’s land.
+PP&R is a large land manager in Portland and is committed to the stewardship of public properties and the community interactions with parks and natural areas.
+This stewardship creates a unique relationship between the Native community and PP&R. In recognition of this shared interest, and the essential value of working with the Native community, a unique council of interested Native community members advise PP&R about Native cultures. lifeways, and needs was created.
+Their role is to advise and collaborate about park development, land management, bureau policy, and projects.

-PP&R recognized their relationship with the Native community by formalizing the Native American Community Advisory Council on November 6, 2013.
+PP&R recognized their contribution with the Native community by formalizing the Native American Community Advisory Council on November 6, 2013.

-The NACAC provides a forum to express values such as sacredness of land, the importance of spiritual and cultural connection to heritage, and the recognition that Indigenous peoples have been here since time immemorial and continue to contribute immeasurably to our nation’s, state’s, tribes’, and city’s heritage.
+The NACAC provides a forum to discuss values such as sacredness of land, the importance of spiritual and cultural connection to heritage, and the recognition that Indigenous peoples have been here since time immemorial.
+Native people continue to contribute immeasurably to our nation’s, state’s, tribes’, and city’s heritage.

 The NACAC is comprised of local federally recognized tribal members and Native American urban organization members on staff with the City of Portland.
 The work of this council is to foster collaboration between and among Native communities and the bureau by developing partnerships and strengthening community ties.